Shape-Fragments/shape-fragments-evaluation/README.md

 4. Execute shape fragment extraction, while comparing results with SPARQL results, by running: `./extract_fragments.sh`

 ### Overhead experiment (pyshacl-fragments vs pySHACL)

+To run on a local machine:

+1. Set an environment variable `size` to a value between `1` and `30`, this will determine which benchmark size will be run: `export size=1`.
-1. Download datasets and shapes, and measure the two engines' performance on them by running: `./measure_times.sh`
+2. Download datasets and shapes, and measure the two engines' performance on them by running: `./measure_times.sh`.

+To run with docker:

+1. Build the docker image: `docker build . -t overhead`
+2. Run the container: `docker run -v <path>:/data/ -e size=<size> overhead:latest`. `<path>` should be replaced by an absolute path to a directory where data can be persisted. `<size>` should be set to the benchmark size (`1`-`30`).

 ### Tyrol-SPARQL and Vardi experiments
 For instructions for installation of and running the Tyrol-SPARQL and Vardi experiments, refer to the READMEs in the directories `tyrol-sparql-experiment` and `vardi-fragment-experiment`.